varaslaw/ultimate-rvc/README.md

 ## New Features

-* Easy and automated setup using launcher scripts for both windows and Debian-based linux systems
+* Easy and automated setup using launcher scripts for both Windows and Debian-based linux systems
 * Significants improvements to voice conversion quality and speed.
 New features include support for additional pitch extraction methods such as FCPE, different embedder models and pre/post-processing options such as autotuning and noise reduction.
 * TTS functionality, which allows you to generate speech from text using any RVC-based voice model.
 With this feature, you can do things such as generate audio books using your favourite character's voice.
 * A voice model training suite, which allows you to train your own voice models using a wide range of options, such as different datasets, embedder models, and training configurations.
 * Caching system which saves intermediate audio files as needed, thereby reducing inference time as much as possible.
 For example, if song A has already been converted using model B and now you want to convert song A using model C, then vocal extraction can be skipped and inference time reduced drastically
 * Ability to listen to intermediate audio files in the UI.
 This is useful for getting an idea of what is happening in each step of a given generation pipeline.
 * "multi-step" generation tabs: Here you can try out each step of a given generation pipeline in isolation.
 For example, if you already have extracted vocals available and only want to convert these using your voice model, then you can do that in a dedicated "multi-step" tab for song cover generation.
 Besides, these "multi-step" generation tabs are also useful for experimenting with settings for each step in a given generation pipeline.
-* Lots of visual and performance improvements resulting from updating from Gradio 3 to Gradio 5 and from python 3.9 to python 3.13
+* Lots of visual and performance improvements resulting from updating from Gradio 3 to Gradio 5 and from Python 3.9 to Python 3.13
-* A redistributable package on PyPI, which allows you to easily access the Ultimate RVC project from any python 3.13 environment.
+* A redistributable package on PyPI, which allows you to easily access the Ultimate RVC project from any Python 3.13 environment.
 * Support for saving and loading of custom configurations for the Ultimate RVC web application.
 This allows you to easily switch between different configurations without having to manually change settings each time.

 ## Online Platforms